Skip to product information

 You are offsetting the warming effect of 1 ton of carbon dioxide for 1 year!

-One Cooling Credit offsets one ton of CO2 warming for a year.
-The average American generates 16 tons of CO2 per year.
+One Cooling Credit offsets the warming effect of 1 ton of CO₂ for an entire year.
+To put that into perspective, the average American generates 16 tons of CO₂ annually.

 How our balloons work